viviandotdev/ObsidianVault/40 Spaces/Life/Values.md

 ## Values

 - I don’t believe in anger anymore.
 	- I don't believe in getting angry, i think anger shows a lack of control over your own emotions.
 Often getting angry hurts another individual emotionally or physically which is not some thing i want to do.
+I think
 - I don’t believe in any short-term thinking or dealing.
-I
 - I only believe in peer relationships.
-- honesty.
+- I believe in honesty and being my true self.
 I want to put my self in environments where I can be honest with my self.
 I want to be able to be myself and can act without filtering my actions or words.
 I don’t want to be around people that I can’t be fully honest with
 - I think it is better to assume the better of people then to assume the worst of people.